Alkemic/yaACL/README.md

 * ``news.views.update`` Update news entry
 * ``news.views.delete`` Delete news entry

-Now if you want to check if current user has access to news.index, then in templates
+Now if you want to check if current user has access to news.index, then in templates you can check them by using code like:

 ```html
 {% load acl %}